- Installing Python 3 on your system

 If you wish to install external packages for RoboFont 3 only, put them in this folder instead:

-These packages will not be available to the system-level Python 3.
+Packages installed via this folder will not be available to the system-level Python 3.

 external_packagesfolder also supports